 Currently, in consultation documents, both TAC and TACC options are combined, and following the FAP being submitted and the Minister making his choice, both are then gazetted together.

-The total allowable catch (TAC) is increasingly being set by ss 20 and 21 matters.
-This may be convenient, but MFish need to change this process as it is illegal.
+The TAC is increasingly being set by ss 20 and 21 matters.
+It may be convenient but MFish need to change it.
+It's illegal.

 Ministerial discretion